-Katherine is delighted to be back working with Planet in Focus as Development Director responsible for fundraising and strategic partnerships.
-She has worked extensively in the not-for-profit arts sector, most recently for Cape Farewell on a project called Carbon 14: Climate is Culture in partnership with ROM Contemporary Culture.
-Katherine has an MA in Communication and Cultural Studies with a research focus on fresh water as both a commodity and a human rights through the historical narrative of Toronto’s R.C.
+A part of the Planet in Focus team from 2010-2012, Katherine was delighted to return to the festival in 2016.
+She has worked extensively in the arts sector as a producer in film, theatre and visual arts including the UK-based Cape Farewell – The cultural response to climate change as Development Director for Carbon 14: Climate is Culture in partnership with ROM Contemporary Culture.
+Katherine has an MA in Communication and Cultural Studies with a research focus on fresh water as both a commodity and a human right through the historical narrative of Toronto’s R.C.
 Harris Filtration Plant.

 Michael John Long